apitrace/apitrace/docs/HACKING.markdown

 Although focus was and still is on graphical APIs, apitrace has a generic infrastructure to trace any kind of API:

- * the APIs types and calls are specified in Python files in specs sub-directory;
+ * the API's types and calls are specified in Python files in specs sub-directory;

    * there is a type hierarchy in `specs/stdapi.py`, capable of representing